 Each lesson starts with a wonderful picture book.
 By looking at the pictures in the story, your child is able to imagine themselves there in the story with our characters.
 The act of not only hearing the story but also seeing it, engages both the sense of hearing and vision, bringing the story to life.

-The stories included in the Level Red: Farm Unit Study curriculum include a variety of classics, modern stories, Newberry Award winners and Reading Rainbow books.
+The stories included in the Farm Unit Study curriculum include a variety of classics, modern stories, Newberry Award winners and Reading Rainbow books.
 The books are available on Amazon and at most local libraries.
 We have gone to great effort to ensure the books are currently in print and readily accessible for most families.
 We’ve even found that many of the books are available on YouTube being read aloud.

 To see the full list of books included in the lessons, click here.